yakworks/gorm-tools/docs/queries-mango.md

 ### Mango query

-The repository by default does not have all the features of mango service, just `buildCriteria` and `query` methods, but both automatically convert map params to mango map, so just `params` or `request.JSON` can be passed.
+The repository by default does not have all the features of mango service, just `query` and `queryList` methods, but both automatically convert map params to mango map, so just `params` or `request.JSON` can be passed.

 See [Mango Api](queries-mango.md#mango-api) to know all features that are provided.